 Obstacles: (7) Dilemma and (10) Quagmire

 Per the book’s advice we generate two obstacles so the PCs are faced with a difficult choice.

-We get (2) A strange Being offers useful information in exchange for one of your best items for the Dilemma and (6) Traversing Causes Stress.
+We get (2) A strange Being offers useful information in exchange for one of your best items for the Dilemma and (6) Traversing Causes Stress for the Quagmire.

 We resolve that the way through the caverns is labyrinthine and very unsafe, offering a series of perilous and heart-rending climbs, unless the PCs accept help from The Averted Gaze, a two-headed abhuman goatman that makes the caverns his home, collects treasure, and occasionally feeds on the innards of children.
 It’s not great but it’s something.
 The question is, who did the heavy lifting here?

 The suggestions on how to generate a map come across as overly restrictive in comparison to an OSR dungeon, with each dungeon having a single passage to the objective and the key to that passage hidden somewhere else in the dungeon.
 It’s not a terrible format to use every once in a while but why would you keep to that as a rule when so many more permutations and variations are possible.
 The suggestion to go from puzzles and social interactions to gradually more tense and perilous encounters as a general rule is a good one, however, and its just good practice to put a big, spectacular fucking smackdown at the end of a particularly befuddling puzzle section.

 The actual adventures are of considerably higher quality.
 The first adventure describes the escape from the Labyrinth and functions as a starting/introductory adventure, which is a perfect choice.
 The second adventure is meant to be considerably farther down the line and describes what is almost a campaign against an Architect and eventually a plague god.
 The first adventure is a lot stronger then the second because of how well its fleshed out, with the second functioning more as an outline for a campaign then something that can be used immediately at the table.